Johndirr/SubtitleSyncAssistant/README_STRUCTURE.md

 - Display waveform arrays are numpy `float32`, mono or single-channel view (multi-channel averaged to mono).
 - Time is expressed in seconds for processing and in `HH:MM:SS,mmm` for UI and export.
 - For Qt audio playback, raw PCM bytes (16-bit, signed little-endian) are pushed to `QAudioOutput` using `QBuffer`.
+- Preview frames are `QPixmap` objects cached by `(file_path, bucketed_time)`.

 ## Dependencies and Runtime Assumptions

 - Python 3.10+ recommended.
-- ffmpeg must be available on PATH for pydub to decode media.
+- ffmpeg must be available on PATH for pydub to decode media and for preview frame extraction.
 - `audio-offset-finder` is required for offset search features; the app remains usable without it.

 ## Extending the Application